okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 The `network portion` means we can have many networks.

 The `host portion` defines how many devices or how many portions you can have on your LAN.
+This is the only part of the address on a LAN that changes.

 ### Calculating Subnet Hosts